Why Air Purifiers Are Worthwhile

 • Mold

-Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can decrease other symptoms related to poor indoor air quality.
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can reduce other symptoms related to poor indoor air quality.
 These entail:

 • Headaches